TruMotse/TruMotse/README.md

 - 👋 Hi, I’m @TruMotse
-- 👀 I’m interested in .Net Core
+- 👀 I’m interested in .Net 6
 - 🌱 I’m currently learning C# 8.0 and .Net Core 3.0
 - 💞️ I’m looking to collaborate on international projects
 - 📫 How to reach me at trumotse@gmail.com